Accreditation Visiting Committee Site Visit

 Visit all public and behind the scenes spaces; schedule time to visit off-site storage facilities or branch/satellite sites.

 Always schedule an exit interview.
 During the exit interview, ask for the director’s observations about the process, verify that the factual information you gathered is accurate and describe the Visiting Committee’s general observations, citing any areas of significant concern you have.
-Remind the director that the Commission is the final decision maker and will use the report in conjunction with the museum’s other materials.
+Remind the director that the Commission is the final decision maker and will use the Site Visit Report in conjunction with the museum’s other materials.

-Final Team Meeting and Your Advisory Comment Form
+Final Team Meeting and Your Confidential Advisory Comments to the Commission

-Tip: Shortly after the end of the visit, keep your ideas fresh by writing down your initial thoughts in the form of an outline from which you can build the report.
+Tip: Shortly after the end of the visit, keep your ideas fresh by writing down your initial observations in the Site Visit Report Form to be edited later with your team member.

-Writing the report soon after the visit will keep your memories fresh and lead to a more specific and stronger document.
-Alliance staff have observed that as time elapses, other priorities begin to claim your attention, and the freshness of your memory about the details decreases.
+- Completing the report soon after the visit will keep your memories fresh.
+As time elapses, other priorities begin to claim your attention, and the freshness of your memory about the details decreases.

-- Be completely candid and honest in your description and analysis, but diplomatic and respectful in the phrasing.
+- Be completely candid and detailed in your description of major or minor concerns, but diplomatic and respectful in the phrasing.

 - Reminder: do not include any advice on what to do, or how to do it.

-- Call the Accreditation Program staff if you need any help crafting the report (e.g., need guidance on the best way to approach a significant problem area, etc.).
+- Call the Accreditation Program staff if you need any help completing the report (e.g., need guidance on whether to check ‘Yes’ or ‘No’ on the form, or the best way to approach an area of major concern, etc.)

-Please submit your report and return the self-study materials on time.
-If you need additional time, please contact the Accreditation Program staff as soon as possible to let them know.
+Please return the completed Site Visit Report Form on time (due 3 weeks after the visit).
+If you need additional time, please contact the Accreditation Program staff as soon as possible.
 Lateness may result in the museum getting bumped to a later Accreditation Commission meeting agenda, delaying its final decision by several months.

-A member of the Accreditation Commission or the Accreditation Program staff may contact you with questions about the report or the visit.
+Afterward, Program staff or Accreditation Commissioners may contact you with questions about the report or the visit.

-After the Commission meeting during which the museum you visited is examined, you will receive a copy of the Commission’s official decision letter.
-Once that happens, please destroy any remaining notes you have from the visit and remember to maintain the confidentiality of the decision and the museum’s details.
+After the Commission meeting at which the museum is reviewed, you will receive a copy of the Commission’s official decision letter.
+Once that happens, please destroy any remaining materials or notes you have from the visit and remember to maintain the confidentiality of the decision and the museum’s information.